FAQs

 Q: How many individuals does KLF serve daily?

-A: Our Grocery Pantry Program (GPP), the largest of our hunger-relief programs, serves approximately 800 people per day.
-Food is provided through a network of pantry locations and county-wide home delivery.
+A: Through our hunger-relief programs, KLF serves approximately 850 people per day.
+Food is provided through a network of pantry locations, school-based programs, county-wide home delivery, mobile food distributions, and targeted outreach efforts.

 Forty percent (40%) of the people served by our Grocery Pantry Program are under the age of 18.